Maghnie/docs/developers/api-documentation/guides-and-tutorials/administration.md

 ### Adding users

-New users are created by user with company-roles through the `POST /v2/company/user` API endpoint.
+New users are created by any user with company-roles through the `POST /v2/company/user` API endpoint.
 As usual, you need to supply the details of the new user in [JSON-format](https://www.json.org/) in the body of this request.
 The JSON should contain the following name/value-pairs:

 <table>
   <thead>